microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 # Getting started

 This project uses git submodules to integrate upstream dependencies, specifically [Vipr][vipr-source-repo].
-This repo will point to [msopentech/vipr/int-msot](https://github.com/msopentech/vipr/tree/int-msot) by default; if you need an alternate branch to include special fixes you'll need to check that out manually within the submodule.
+If you need an alternate branch to include special fixes you'll need to check that out manually within the submodule.

 For the solution to open properly, ensure submodules are updated before opening it in Visual Studio.
 When initially cloning this repo, use `git clone --recursive` to update submodules at the same time.
 Later, run `git submodule update` to manually update submodules.
 If you don't use the `--recursive` switch when cloning, run `git submodule init` first to initialize the submodule.

-Once setup is complete, you can work with the vipr-t4templatewriter solution as usual.
+Once setup is complete, you can work with the GraphODataTemplateWriter solution as usual.
 If you encounter problems, make sure NuGet packages and project references are all up-to-date.

-> Note: We will consider integrating Vipr via public NuGet packages when these become available.

 For more information on submodules read [this chapter](http://git-scm.com/book/en/v2/Git-Tools-Submodules) from the Git book and search the Web.